fab7/LAB-Spark-and-Data-Lakes/project/README.md

 - a **JOIN** of trusted customers with accelerator records based on `email` ==  `user`
 - a **DROP** of the unused record fields (i.e. the accelerometer data).

-**Note:** The Glue job that is created here is redundant with the way I create the `customer_trusted` table at the beginning of the project.
+**Note:** The Glue job that is created here is redundant with the way I created the `customer_trusted` table at the beginning of the project.
 This job was re-created here to align with the requested deliverables.

 ![Alt text](./img/CustomerCurated.png "Fig.3")<p align="center">*Fig.3 - Customer Curated Zone*</p>